John R. Jewitt: Early life and voyage

 Ten weeks after passing Cape Horn, Boston reached Woody Point in Nootka Sound.
 Salter decided to stop a few miles from any habitation to get wood and water.
 The next morning, 13 March 1803, several people from Nootka village, including Maquinna, came aboard to trade.
 (Jewitt throughout his memoirs refers to Maquinna as a king, and those subordinate to him as chiefs.)
 Because of the frequent British and American trading ships, Maquinna had learned enough English to communicate.
 Generally, there was cordiality and friendliness between his people and the visiting ships, although Captain Salter took the precaution of having them searched for weapons before allowing them to come aboard.
 Salter gave Maquinna a fowling piece (shotgun) as a present, which was somehow broken, leading to harsh words from the captain and suppressed rage on the part of Maquinna, who decided to take revenge for offences committed by previous European ships over the years.

-On 22 March 1803, the day before Boston intended to set sail, many Nootka came aboard to trade and were given dinner.
+On 22 March 1803, the day before Boston intended to set sail, Nootka came aboard to trade and were given dinner.
 At a signal, the Nootka attacked, and all but two of the white men were killed.
 Jewitt suffered a serious head injury but his life was saved by Maquinna, who saw how useful it would be to have an armourer to repair weapons.
 (One other man—the Boston's sailmaker, John Thompson—was in hiding until the next day, when Jewitt pretended to be his son and begged Maquinna to spare his "father".)
 Maquinna asked Jewitt if he would be his slave and Jewitt assented under duress, as the alternative was immediate death (p.
 31).
 This was the beginning of his three years among the Nootka.